Naam Karan - Sikh naming ceremony

 Elements of the ceremony include:

-The letters contained with the first word of that reading decides the first letter of the child’s name.
+The letters contained with the first word of that reading decides the first letter of the child’s name

-The parents along with the gathered congregation then suggest, discuss and choose the name with a relevant announcement ensuing once the name is settled.
+The parents along with the gathered congregation then suggest, discuss and choose the name with a relevant announcement ensuing once the name is settled

 Sikh first names are gender agnostic.

 Male and female Sikh names are differentiated by the last name of Singh (meaning Lion) or Kaur (meaning Princess).
+Both titles symbolise sovereignty.
+These surnames emerged in 1699 when Guru Gobind Singh assigned them to all Sikhs to promote equality, reject caste hierarchies, and ensure women maintained independent identities.

 While traditionally each Sikh only used Singh and Kaur as last names, these days they can also be used as second / middle names.